 Noa Avishag Schnall is a Los Angeles-born visual storyteller based in Paris, of Yemeni descent.
-Her work spans multiple continents with a focus on amplifying stories of justice, resistance, and cultural celebration within underrepresented communities.
+Her work spans multiple continents with a focus on amplifying stories of justice, resistance, and cultural celebration in collaboration with underrepresented communities.

-After earning dual degrees from UC-Berkeley and USC by age 21, Noa pursued storytelling, debuting a solo exhibition in 2014, featuring images and video from her first journey to Yemen.
-She later pursued a Master’s in Indigenous Journalism, living with and learning from the Sámi people in Arctic Norway.
+In 2014 Noa debuted a solo exhibition featuring her photographs and video from her first journey to Yemen.
+The following year, she pursued a Master’s in Indigenous Journalism, living with and learning from the Sámi people in Arctic Norway (Sápmi on the Norwegian side).

-Featured in & previous work for: The New York Times, Apple, GQ Middle East, PUMA, GEO Magazine (France), ESSES, BLAST FR, Discontent (coming soon), ROJO, the United Nations Children’s Fund (UNICEF), & UN Women
+Featured in & previous work for: Discontent, Raseef22, The New York Times, Apple, GQ Middle East, GEO Magazine (France), ESSES, BLAST FR, Service95, ROJO, the United Nations Children’s Fund (UNICEF), & UN Women

 forever wandering